Understanding JDM, Imported & Local Assembled Cars

 Local Assembled

 As simple as it sounds, these are the cars that are assembled locally.
-They may as well include the CKD (complete knocked down) or MKD (medium knocked down) units.
-Common examples are Toyota Corolla, Honda City & Civic and Suzuki Cultus, Mehran etc.
+They may as well include the CKD (completely knocked down) or MKD (medium knocked down) units.
+Common examples are the Toyota Corolla, Honda City & Civic, Suzuki Cultus, and Mehran, etc.

-Other than Toyota, Honda and Suzuki, there were more assemblers which used to operate during the previous decade and certain vehicles were assembled locally, such as the Fiat Uno, Chevrolet Joy, Nissan Sunny, Hyundai Santro, Kia Spectra etc.
+Other than Toyota, Honda, and Suzuki, there were more assemblers that used to operate during the previous decade and certain vehicles were assembled locally, such as the Fiat Uno, Chevrolet Joy, Nissan Sunny, Hyundai Santro, Kia Spectra etc.

 Related: Guide: Buying a Used Car in Pakistan

-The local assembled cars are usually considered easy to maintain since spare parts are easier to get, they generally hold a decent resale value thus are preferred by a vast majority, apart from the likes of Fiat Uno, Chevrolet Joy or Kia Spectra that weren’t quite successful & quickly went out of production.
+The locally assembled cars are usually considered easy to maintain since spare parts are easier to get, they generally hold a decent resale value and thus are preferred by a vast majority, apart from the likes of Fiat Uno, Chevrolet Joy, or Kia Spectra that weren’t quite successful & quickly went out of production.

-However on the down side, even if you choose to go for a local assembled Toyota, Suzuki or Honda, you won’t be getting the same quality, safety equipment and features that are found in the international versions.
+However on the downside, even if you choose to go for a locally assembled Toyota, Suzuki, or Honda, you won’t be getting the same quality, safety equipment and features that are found in the international versions.

 Imported

-This term is usually applied to those vehicles that were built somewhere else (Japan, Thailand etc) to be sold specifically in export markets (Pakistan).
-Such as the Suzuki Ciaz and Vitara, Honda CR-V, Mitsubishi Lancer from Dewan era, Proton vehicles from previous decade etc.
+This term is usually applied to those vehicles that were built somewhere else (Japan, Thailand, etc) to be sold specifically in export markets (Pakistan).
+Such as the Suzuki Ciaz and Vitara, Honda CR-V, Mitsubishi Lancer from the Dewan era, Proton vehicles from the previous decade, etc.

-These cars are believed to be better compared to the local assembled ones.
-The built quality and fit & finish is also superior than local ones.
+These cars are believed to be better compared to the locally assembled ones.
+The built quality and fit & finish are also superior to local ones.
 They may however lack certain safety equipment such as airbags etc, since these cars are specifically made for certain markets.

-Sometimes automakers introduce an initial batch of cars as an import to test the market response and if all goes well, the company proceed towards assembling the vehicle locally.
-Examples of such cars are FAW V2, Suzuki Liana, Chevrolet Joy and Nissan Sunny all of which were initially imported but were assembled locally later on.
+Sometimes automakers introduce an initial batch of cars as an import to test the market response and if all goes well, the company proceeds towards assembling the vehicle locally.
+Examples of such cars are FAW V2, Suzuki Liana, Chevrolet Joy, and Nissan Sunny all of which were initially imported but were assembled locally later on.

 JDM